 - “This trip is a great experience for students looking for experience!
 The purpose and the work we do involved in this organization is absolutely incredible and once in a lifetime opportunity.” – Emily

 Take your medical skills to the next level without leaving the comfort of your home with FIMRC’s Virtual Global Health Fellowship!
 Tackling a different health topic every week, you’ll gain global health experience and contribute to research and expanding efforts to bring care to populations all over the globe.
-Monitoring and evaluating development work, discussing social determinants of health, studying chronic diseases, and exploring environmental concerns are just part of the work you’ll do under global health and development experts in addition to virtual clinic observations and case studies.
+Fellows will also attend virtual clinic observations and case studies.

 - “They had shadowing opportunities which really gave a taste of what telemedicine is like and would help future practitioners get used to the changes in the delivery of healthcare.” – Jemima